blue

 • The objective of the upgrade review is to formally show that your work is of PhD standard.

-• For ease, both meetings can be combined into one, but you will need to complete two separate forms to allow your panel to confirm that the objectives of both reviews have been achieved.
+• For ease, both meetings can be combined into one if they are due to take place at similar times of the year, but you will need to complete two separate forms to allow your panel to confirm that the objectives of both reviews have been achieved.

 Ethics approval